apache/shenyu-website/docs/quick-start/quick-start-springcloud.md

 2021-02-10 14:03:54.231  INFO 2860 --- [           main] o.d.s.e.s.ShenyuTestSpringCloudApplication : Started ShenyuTestSpringCloudApplication in 6.338 seconds (JVM running for 7.361)
 ```

+- After starting `shenyu-examples-springcloud`
+- You can see the newly registered data on the `divide` plugin of the admin system

 ## Test

-The `shenyu-examples-springcloud` project will automatically register interface methods annotated with `@ShenyuSpringCloudClient` in the Apache ShenYu gateway after successful startup.
+The `shenyu-examples-springcloud` project will automatically register interface methods annotated with `@ShenyuSpringMvcClient` in the Apache ShenYu gateway after successful startup.

-Open PluginList -> rpc proxy -> springCloud to see the list of plugin rule configurations:

 ![](/img/shenyu/quick-start/springcloud/rule-list.png)